Free Research Preview. DrugChatter may produce inaccurate information.

 Alternative Options to Vascepa

-While Vascepa is a popular treatment for high triglycerides, there are alternative options available for the uninsured.
+While Vascepa is a highly effective treatment option, there are alternative options available for those who cannot afford it.
 Here are a few options to consider:

 Conclusion